-The OCHRE Data Service facilitates the use of the Online Cultural and Historical Research Environment worldwide to record, integrate, analyze, publish, and preserve cultural and historical information in all of its digital forms.
-Located in the Oriental Institute at the University of Chicago, we provide personal support for customized database projects in the humanities, social sciences, and beyond.
+The OCHRE Data Service facilitates the use of the Online Cultural and Historical Research Environment (OCHRE) worldwide to record, integrate, analyze, publish, and preserve cultural and historical information in all of its digital forms.
+As a core computational platform of the Forum for Digital Culture of the University of Chicago, OCHRE provides support for digital research projects in the humanities, social sciences, and beyond.

 The default Start OCHRE link requires Java 8 (with Java Web Start) and expects a 64-bit operating system and at least 4GB of RAM.
 OCHRE is available under Windows, Mac OS, and Linux.
 See this OCHRE Wiki article for additional help installing Java.